Chula Vista Divorce Attorney

 Divorce in Chula Vista

 According to state statistics, 11% of the females and 7% of the men in Chula Vista are divorced.
 California has always had a reputation for more divorces than other states.
 Decades ago, it had the highest divorce rate in the United States.
 Each California city struggles with divorces.
 Chula Vista is no exception.
-If you are going through a divorce in Chula Vista, Boyd Law can help you navigate the complexities of California divorce law and provide you with experienced representation for your case.
+If you are going through a divorce in Chula Vista, the divorce attorneys at Boyd Law serving San Diego can help you navigate the complexities of California divorce law and provide you with experienced representation for your case, contact us today for a free consultation.

 Requirements for Filing